The New York Giants, coming off of a disappointing 4-12 season, will pick fourth in the 2020 NFL Draft barring any trades.

 The New York offense ranked 23rd in yards per game and 20th in yards per play in 2019, while its defense ranked 26th in opponent yards and 19th in opponent yards per play.
 DraftKings offers -152 odds on the Giants taking an offensive player first and +125 odds on them going with a defensive player.
 As of Tuesday, Clemson linebacker Isaiah Simmons had the shortest odds on the board to be the Giants’ pick at DraftKings and was tied for the shortest at FanDuel, but by Wednesday, Tristan Wirfs had passed him at FanDuel and tied him at DraftKings.

-More on that soon, but before we break it down, here are the odds at both books.
+More on that soon, but before we break it down, here are the odds at both books for betting on the New York Giants draft picks.

 DraftKings first Giants player to be selected odds